jvera01/Amazon_Vine_Analysis/README.md

 What You're Creating
 This new assignment consists of two technical analysis deliverables and a written report.
 You will submit the following:

-Deliverable 1: Perform ETL on Amazon Product Reviews Deliverable 2: Determine Bias of Vine Reviews Deliverable 3: A Written Report on the Analysis (README.md)
+- Deliverable 1: Perform ETL on Amazon Product Reviews
+- Deliverable 2: Determine Bias of Vine Reviews
+- Deliverable 3: A Written Report on the Analysis (README.md)

-Files
-Use the following links to download the Challenge starter codes.

-- Download the SQL table schema (Links to an external site.).

-- Download the Amazon ETL starter code (Links to an external site.).

 # Results